AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/courses.md

 After you express your interest for a course/training, the interest gets recorded, and the Administrator can then fetch the record.

-In the Learner app, all administrators have access to the Content Marketplace.&nbsp;If the access is revoked by the Administrator, learners cannot see the Content Marketplace tab.
+In the Learner app, all administrators have access to the Content Marketplace.
+If the access is revoked by the Administrator, learners cannot see the Content Marketplace tab.

 Learners who've been invited by the Administrator can explore the Content Marketplace.

+>[!NOTE]
+>
-**Note:** Content Marketplace is not supported in Internet Explorer 11.
+>Content Marketplace is not supported in Internet Explorer 11.

 All filters and other options are shown in the video below.